-Jacky was born July 22, 1948, in Pittsburgh, PA as the first of five children of William and Louise Epes.
+Jacky was born July 22, 1948, in Washington DC as the first of five children of William and Louise Epes.
 She graduated from Villa Maria High School in 1966 and attended Rosemont College thereafter, until marriage and two children interrupted her education.
 Eventually she returned to school and in 1997 earned a bachelor’s in communication arts with top honors at Villanova.

 After her divorce she raised two young children while working as an insurance underwriter and later spent 15+ years at Verizon.
 She was a passionate animal lover who adored her dog Harvey and volunteered several years at Faithful Friends Animal Society in Wilmington, DE.

 Jacky is survived by her son, Christian, of Lansdowne, PA, and her daughter, Heather Schlichting of New Milford, CT.; her mother, Louise Epes; sister Kathleen Hoctor and brothers Bill, Jim and Tom Epes; grandchildren Nicole Schlichting, Merriweather and Alaric Hasso; nieces Jennifer Hoctor Ballard and Sarah Epes, and nephews David Hoctor and Benjamin Epes.
 She is preceded in death by her father, William Epes.